biosails/pheniqs/docs/2.0/novaseq.md

 --base-output sample/prior
 ```

-The report can now be used to generate an adjusted configuration
+The report can now be used to generate an adjusted configuration from the uniform one

 >```shell
 estimate_prior.py \